 Some people will tell you that one type of water is much better than another, but there will always be trade-offs as it is unlikely any water type will be perfect for a betta fish without some form of additive or treatment.

-Many people believe that the purer the water, the better, but the removal of minerals can be detrimental, especially trace minerals that are required for the best long-term health of your betta fish, however, you can add minerals back into the water through a variety of means.
+Many people believe that the purer the water, the better, but the removal of minerals can be detrimental, especially trace minerals that are required for the best long-term health of your betta fish.
+You can add minerals back into the water afterward through a variety of means.

 I hope this article has helped you decide what water to use for betta fish and demystified the process.